matrix-org/synapse/contrib/workers-bash-scripts/create-multiple-stream-writers.md

   account_data: account_data_stream_writer
 ```

-Simply copy-and-paste this the output to an appropriate place in your Synapse main configuration file.
+Simply copy-and-paste the output to an appropriate place in your Synapse main configuration file.

 ## Write directly to Synapse configuration file